Azure/azure-sdk/docs/ios/design.md

 ### Client models

-{% include draft.html content="Guidance on naming and placement of model classes is not yet defined.
-This section will change as it becomes more concrete." %}

-Model classes are classes that consumers use to provide required information into client library methods.
-These classes typically represent the domain model, or options classes that must be configured before the request can be made.
+Models are structures that consumers use to provide required information into client library methods.
+These structures typically represent the domain model, or options structures that must be configured before the request can be made.

-> **TODO** Integrate naming : see https://github.com/Azure/azure-sdk/pull/664

-> **TODO** Produce Swift specific guidance on where models go and how to construct them.
+{% include requirement/MUST id="ios-client-model-immutable-struct" %} express client models as immutable structs rather than classes.
+All properties of models must be expressed as `let` values.

+{% include requirement/MUST id="ios-client-model-struct-init" %} provide an initializer with default values for every property the model contains.

+{% include requirement/MUST id="ios-client-model-domain-location" %} store client models representing the domain model (and enumerations / structures referenced by such models) within the `Source/Models` directory inside the library's root directory.

+{% include requirement/MUST id="ios-client-model-options-location" %} store client models representing options structures (and enumerations / structures referenced by such models) within the `Source/Options` directory inside the library's root directory.

+{% include requirement/MUST id="ios-client-model-conformance" %} conform to the `AzureConfigurable` protocol for structures that define options passed when initializing a service client, and the `AzureOptions` protocol for structures that define options passed to a single service client API method.

 ### Client methods